Pennsylvania and West Virginia Hospital Negligence

 Among the more common negligence problems that our attorneys have encountered with substandard hospital care are the following:

 - Improper administration of patient-controlled anesthesia

 - Failure to detect or stop postoperative bleeding

 - Poor monitoring of the patient's condition or vital signs

 - Communication breakdowns between doctors and nurses

 - Failure to supervise residents and house staff

-Our medical malpractice lawyers know how to investigate and prove the facts of hospital negligence when these issues arise, as well as when surgical technique or misdiagnosis of illness do occur, in order to recover the maximum compensation possible for your loss.
-For further information and a free consultation, contact one of the personal injury attorneys at Biancheria & Maliver, in downtown Pittsburgh, by calling 412-567-5433 or toll free 866-683-6559.
+Our medical malpractice lawyers know how to investigate and prove the facts of hospital negligence, as well as when surgical technique or misdiagnosis of illness occur, in order to recover the maximum compensation possible for your loss.
+For further information and a free consultation, contact one of the personal injury attorneys at Biancheria & Maliver in downtown Pittsburgh by calling 412-567-5433 or toll free 866-683-6559.